Fair, the SoftBank-backed car subscription startup, lays off 40% of staff, sacks CFO – TechCrunch

 “As Fair has grown, the skill sets needed to drive the business forward change.
 Kirk has a decade of experience running treasury and capital markets for large fleet companies, and is well known on the capital markets side,” the company said in a separate statement.
 “We’ve been working with him over the course of this year, and given our renewed focus on our acquisition and financing approach, now was the right time to ask him to step in to manage our upstream banking relationships and the fleet management.”

-The full internal memo that Painter sent out to staff is below.
+The full internal memo that Painter sent out to staff is included below.

-Painter (the CEO) said in an interview earlier today that the reason for the move was to proactively come out to make changes to help the company become more profitable at a time when the “capital markets” are focused on profitability — perhaps more than the over-focus on growth that has fuelled a lot of the biggest investments in recent years.
+Painter (the CEO) said in an interview earlier today that the reason for the move was to proactively come out to make changes to help the company become more profitable at a time when the “capital markets” are focused on profitability — perhaps more than the over-focus on growth that has fueled a lot of the biggest investments in recent years.

 “It’s hard building a sustainable company and these are the choices you have to make,” he said of the news.

 Fair has been growing at a fast clip in the last couple of years, at a rate of 5x, Painter said.
-In 2018, ahead of its funding from Softbank, the company picked up the unprofitable leasing business of Uber; and earlier this year it picked up Canvas, a car leasing business previously owned by Ford.
+In 2018, ahead of its funding from SoftBank, the company picked up the unprofitable leasing business of Uber; and earlier this year it picked up Canvas, a car leasing business previously owned by Ford.
 In both cases, the terms of the deals were undisclosed.

 At the time of the Canvas deal, Fair said it had about 45,000 subscribers currently in the U.S., with 3.2 million downloads across 30 markets, adding some 3,800 subscribers coming on from Canvas.

-It’s notable that Fair is backed by the same investor that helped propel both WeWork and Uber to giant valuations ahead of the companies seeing their fortunes change, Uber’s in the public markets where it’s been pounded for its losses; and WeWork before it ever got to its IPO: the company had to withdraw its filing and just this week saw Softbank scoop up 80% of its business at a cut price in order to keep the whole thing from going under.
+It’s notable that Fair is backed by the same investor that helped propel both WeWork and Uber to giant valuations ahead of the companies seeing their fortunes change: Uber’s in the public markets where it’s been pounded for its losses and WeWork before it ever got to its IPO (the company had to withdraw its filing and just this week saw SoftBank scoop up 80% of its business at a cut price in order to keep the whole thing from going under).

 Cautionary tales for Fair, which is only profitable in certain parts of its business and is now turning its attention to fixing that.

-Painter maintained that this was a proactive move, made not because Softbank or another investor leaned on it to do so.
+Painter maintained that this was a proactive move, made not because SoftBank or another investor leaned on it to do so.
 It’s notable that the last time the company raised equity funding was close to one year ago, so this could help put it in a healthier position were it considering to raise again.

 “Softbank is a big shareholder and supporting my focus, and that is the reality right now,” Painter said.
-“Leaning on us is not the term,” he added in response to my multiple questions of whether Softbank pressured it to make these changes.
-“They are supporting us.
-There is a big difference.
+“Leaning on us is not the term,” he added in response to my multiple questions of whether SoftBank pressured it to make these changes.
+“They are supporting us — there is a big difference,” he stressed.

 “There’s no question that the world is changing and there is a lot of noise in system, but for us we are doing this proactively, on our terms.
 We recognise what we are seeing so we are being proactive to avoid this.
-We wouldn’t have the ability were it not for capital partners like Softbank.
+We wouldn’t have the ability were it not for capital partners like SoftBank.
 Despite all this noise they remain a steadfast believer in Fair.”

 Last week’s big story was about how Airbnb, which has reportedly been planning to go public next year, has seen a widening loss.
 Today’s news could be a sign that we will see more of these rationalizations to come.